jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: fspathcmp at dir.c:78:42
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 57

-LibraryCallRemoved
-  Before events:
     CF: get_oid_with_context_1 at object-name.c:1916:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset